Locations:

 Does my diet affect whether I will get IgA nephropathy?

-Researchers have not found a link between nutrition or diet and preventing IgA nephropathy.
+Researchers have not found a link between nutrition or eating habits and preventing IgA nephropathy.

 Outlook / Prognosis

-Sometimes, IgA nephropathy gets better on its own.
+It depends.
+Sometimes, IgA nephropathy gets better with conservative treatment.
 In rare cases, IgA nephropathy progresses rapidly.
-Kidney failure can result within a few years.
+Kidney failure can develop within a few years.

-There isn’t a cure for this condition.
-With the right treatment, people can keep their kidneys as healthy as possible and slow the disease’s progression.
+With the right treatment, many people can keep their kidneys as healthy as possible and slow the disease’s progression.

-About 1 in 4 adults with IgA nephropathy eventually get ESRD.
-About 1 in every 10 to 20 children with IgA nephropathy develop ESRD.
+About 1 in 4 adults with IgA nephropathy eventually develop kidney failure.
+About 1 in every 10 to 20 children with IgA nephropathy develop kidney failure.

 Advertisement